shadow/shadow/docs/shadow_config_spec.md

 # Shadow Configuration Specification

-Shadow uses the standard YAML format to accept configuration options from users.
+Shadow uses the standard [YAML 1.2](https://yaml.org/spec/1.2.2/) format to accept configuration options.
 The following describes Shadow's YAML format and all of the options that Shadow supports that can be used to customize a simulation.

 Example: